dmd-program/dmd-100/practice/face_to_face_with_design.md

 ## **Writing prompt**

 In this chapter, Grudin talks about fixing and designing material objects which had some meaning in his life.
 Now think of a time that you designed or fixed something that you had a meaningful connection with.
-Describe it.
+Describe the experience.

 ## **Writing guidelines**